common-fate/docs-archive/docs/approvals/sso/onelogin.md

 *Note: One parameter (NameID) is already listed—this is expected.*

 Press the plus symbol on the right of the table and a modal will pop up.
-- For the name of the field we want to call it `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier`
+- For the name of the field we want to call it `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress`
 - Click **Include in SAML assertion** checkbox.
+- Click save.
 - For value, choose **Email** from the list
 - Click save.
 ![](/img/sso/one-login/8.png)

+Click save in the top right again to save these details.

 We will need to get the SAML metadata URL.
 We can get this by heading to the **SSO** section on the same page.